codeandrelax/meta-4o3a/README.md

 # How to setup a project

-Follow the steps given on official Variscite [wiki](https://variwiki.com/index.php?title=B2QT_Build_Release&release=mx8mn-b2qt-kirkstone-5.15-2.0.x-v1.0)
+Follow the steps given in official Variscite [wiki](https://variwiki.com/index.php?title=B2QT_Build_Release&release=mx8mn-b2qt-kirkstone-5.15-2.0.x-v1.0) tutorial.

 After the steps from previous link have been completed, clone this repository (main branch) into sources directory of var-b2qt (so that you get the following path var-b2qt/sources/meta-4o3a)